How to start a chainsaw

-The engine should be shut down.
-Hold the saw with the guide bar over a stump or other stable object.
+Turn off the saw and hold it with the guide bar over a stump or any other stable object.
 The distance between the stump and the guide bar is dependent on the chainsaw model and guide bar length.

 Release the front handle and allow gravity to bring the chainsaw down, rotating around the rear handle, towards the stump.

 When the guide bar hits the stump, the chain brake should be triggered.